Zxfl13579/Zxfl13579/README.md

 - 👋 Hi, I’m @Zxfl13579
-- 👀 I’m interested in developping iOS apps and eventually move on to Vision OS and other VR apps to be integrated in dailu life (as long as the hardware becomes a bit more inconspicuous 😅)
+- 👀 I’m interested in developping iOS apps and eventually move on to Vision OS and other VR apps to be integrated in daily life (as long as the hardware becomes a bit more inconspicuous 😅)
 - 🌱 I’m currently learning Swift UI - might move on to Python after
 - 💞️ I’m looking to collaborate on life automation
 - 📫 How to reach me : email me @ zxfl13579@gmail.com